 Other plans include coaching and mentoring to offer support to the talent development of women in the workplace, as well as talent plans to tackle occupational segregation in order to address gender representation.
 Considering more than three-quarters of the NHS workforce is female, and that the NHS is seriously struggling to recruit and retain enough workers as it is, one thing’s for sure: change definitely needs to happen - and fast.

 The NHS is aware of the challenge it faces and has set itself the task of NHS boards being ‘50/50 by 2020’.
 This still leaves some way to go before it is representative of the wider workforce, but the tone for change has to start somewhere - and as diversity becomes more and more important, it’s vital that organisations keep up with the times and reflect this.
 With so much change going on, healthcare market research is more important than ever before.
 However, thanks to a complicated structure and lack of clarity about the roles and responsibilities of different staff within the NHS, it can be difficult to know who to access for market research and how to engage with them.

 And that’s where we come in.
-At GKA, we can reach a range of people for healthcare market research so you can actively onboard respondents from diverse perspectives for your market research.
+GKA is a healthcare fieldwork agency, meaning we can reach a range of people for healthcare market research so you can actively onboard respondents from diverse perspectives for your market research.
 The NHS never stays the same for long, and organisations within it are always changing, so it’s really important that you stay up-to-date with who does what - which is why we’ve put together our researcher’s guide to the NHS.
 If you want detailed knowledge on the structure, roles and responsibilities of NHS staff to inform who to recruit for your healthcare market research, then look no further - download the guide here.